mohammadranjbarz/data-mining-homeworks/assignment1/Readme.md

  better result.

 # Regularization
-When Features or samples are too much the over fitting problem may happen so we must regularization the features and remove or some features that dont't have significant p-values or shrink samples data, we use 3 ways to regularize our data in this assignment
+When Features or samples are too much , the over fitting problem may happen so we must regularization the features and remove or some features that dont't have significant p-values or shrink samples data, we use 3 ways to regularize our data in this assignment

-For use the best aphpha in formula we check from 0.01 to 1 in a loop to find best R-squared then choose that alpha
+For use the best aphpha in formula we check from 0.01 to 100 in a loop to find best R-squared then choose that alpha

 ## Ridge
 [Ridge regression Result](./results/ridgeRegression.txt)

     Alpha  = 0.09
+    Alpha  = 0.1

-    R-squared  = 0.8433241288929687
+    R-squared  = 0.8433241288874997

                         Feature  Coefficients  t values  Standard Errors  Probabilites 0                 constants        1.5047    45.807            0.033         0.000